 - Sync playback on current position—All videos start playing at their respective current media position.
 This option allows you to adjust the start position of each video manually then start sync playback with this option.

 The Manage group provides tools for managing videos, frame images, and associated information.
 It contains two tools, Configure Workspace and Video Feeds.

 - Configure Workspace—Define your workspace geodatabases and folders defaults.
 This allows you to export the different types of data extracted from your videos to the default locations.
 Click the Configure Workspace button in the Manage group to open the workspace definition pane.
 Define your default geodatabase and folders to save exported metadata files, images, PowerPoint presentations, and video clips for your project.

 The default workspace setting for saving video data is your project geodatabase, with appropriate subdirectories automatically set up for the different types of exported data.

 - Video Feeds—View and manage a list of video feeds.
-Click the Video Feeds button to open the Video Feeds pane, which lists the name of the live feed, its source, and its status.
+Click the Video Feeds button to open the Video Feeds pane, which lists the name of the video feed, its source (which is an archived file or live feed), and its status.
 The status of the video feed is indicated with an active icon or inactive icon .
 Options include listing disconnected videos and importing and exporting videos.